Our Labradoodle Puppies

 Another reason that the Labradoodle is so popular is their shaggy, wavy or curly coat that sheds minimally.
 They are absolutely adorable and no hair on your couch or clothes?
 Who wouldn't want that??
 Sign me up!

 The reality than not many know is that not all Labradoodles or any Doodles are "hypoallergenic" or don't shed.
 You are taking a non-shedding breed (Poodle) and breeding it to a shedding breed (Labrador Retriever).
-This is where coat trait testing comes into play and why it is very important to have had your puppy (and their parents) take a genetic health panel.
+This is where coat trait testing comes into play and why it is very important for breeders to do coat traits testing along with their genetic health panel.

 There are a few genes that are responsible for shedding.
 The RSPO2 allele-(Furnishings) and MC5R allele- (Shedding).
 The term "furnishings" refers to the longer moustache and eyebrows seen in dogs with wire hair, as well as some other breeds.
 Furnishings can also be weak- in that case even if the dog has two copies of furnishing they can still shed and not display the mustache, eyebrows and beard.